 AI can only perform functions that are within its ruleset.
 This means it can’t invent, create, or make decisions contrary to what its creator has programmed it to do.
 AI is still just a computer program, not a brain.
 It can’t think outside of the limits its programmer has given it.
 It has to act within the presets and data it has, and it can connect data and form insights very quickly, but it can’t think for itself.

 Because AI doesn’t have its own morality or emotions, it doesn’t have desires in the same way humans do.
 It doesn’t want to solve a problem, although it may be programmed to do so.
-Everything the AI model does is determined by its initial inputs, even if the output is something the original creator didn’t necessarily expect or plan.
+Until AI research progresses, everything the AI model does is determined by its initial inputs, even if the output is something the original creator didn’t necessarily expect or plan.

 Because AI is software in itself, it can’t tell you that there’s something wrong with another piece of software.
 While it can pick out patterns that may indicate a bug, and many programmers use AI to find those patterns, the program doesn’t know if the new software will work or not without running it.
 It can’t write new software for the same reason.
 AI doesn’t have the human understanding of what would solve or cause a problem, so it doesn’t know what code to put together to make the software work.